Types of espresso machines you need to know!

 Dipper system

-A hand-lever espresso machine is what makes you a real pro.
+A hand-lever espresso machine is what makes you a true professional.

-The biggest difference between other common espresso machines is the brewing group with a hand-lever lever also known as the "Boston lever group".
+The biggest difference between other regular espresso machines is the brewing group itself with a hand-lever lever, also called the “Boston lever group”.

 A dipper system is a unique way to brew espresso.
-By pulling down the hand lever, the pre-infusion starts where it introduces brewing water at low brewing pressure to slowly and evenly saturate the puck.
-Hot water from the boiler flows into the massive brewing group and cools down to the right temperature.
-About when you release the lever and let it return to its original position, the water flow is stopped and a spring with a piston slowly rises to 9-10 bars of brewing pressure and then slowly lowers the brewing pressure at the end of the entire cycle.
-This gives the Boston hand lever espresso machines a unique espresso flavor that is often experienced as smoother and sweeter as it lowers the brewing pressure at the end of brewing.
+By pulling down the hand lever, the pre-infusion starts, introducing the brewing water at low brewing pressure to saturate the puck slowly and evenly.
+Hot water from the boiler flows into the massive brewing group and is cooled down to the correct temperature.
+About When you release the lever and let it return to its original position, the water flow is shut off and a spring with a piston slowly goes up to 9-10 bar brewing pressure then slowly lowers the brewing pressure at the end of the entire cycle.
+This gives Boston hand lever espresso machines a unique espresso taste that is often perceived as smoother and sweeter as it lowers the brewing pressure at the end of the brewing.

 Advantage: Creates espresso that no other type of espresso machine can provide.
 Provides a unique brewing experience.